ginjo/esphome-dynamic-cron/README.md

 ## Usage

-  ### Cron Expressions

-  Once your ESP device is up and running, there will be 4 elements available for each schedule instance created.
+  Once your ESP device is up and running, there will be 4 entities available for each schedule instance created.
+  These entities can be accessed through the ESPHome web server or through the API, including Home Assistant.

   * Crontab (text field)
   * Next-run time (text-sensor)
   * Disable schedule (switch)
   * Ignore missed (switch)

+  ### Cron Expressions (crontab)

   Enter one or more cron expressions in the Crontab text field.
   Multiple cron expressions are separated by space-bar-space, or literally " | ".